digitalservicebund/ris-norms/README.md

 Finally, there are some environment variables that need to be set locally.
 As a starting point, copy the `frontend/.env.local.example` file, and rename it to `.env.local`.
 Learn more about environment variables [here](./frontend/README.md).

-## Learn More
+## Learn more

 You will find more information about each module in the respective folders.
 If you're getting started, the READMEs of the [backend](./backend/README.md) and [frontend](./frontend/README.md) will be the most relevant resources.

-## License Checking
+## License checking

 When installing dependencies, make sure they are licensed under one of the [allowed licenses](./allowed-licenses.json).
 This will be checked in the pipeline for both frontend and backend dependencies.
 The pipeline will fail if licenses not included in the list are used by any dependency.

-## Slack Notifications
+## Slack notifications

-Opt in to CI posting notifications for failing jobs to a particular Slack channel by setting a repository secret with the name `SLACK_WEBHOOK_URL`, containing a url for [incoming webhooks](https://api.slack.com/messaging/webhooks).
+Opt in to CI posting notifications for failing jobs to a particular Slack channel by setting a repository secret with the name `SLACK_WEBHOOK_URL`, containing a URL for [incoming webhooks](https://api.slack.com/messaging/webhooks).

 ## Contributing

 If you would like to contribute, check out [`CONTRIBUTING.md`](./CONTRIBUTING.md).
 Please also consider our [Code of Conduct](./CODE_OF_CONDUCT.md).

-## Additional Resources
+## Additional resources

 - 🔒 [RIS Reports](https://github.com/digitalservicebund/ris-reports) (additional documentation, including architecture diagrams and JavaDocs)
 - 🔒 [Infrastructure](https://github.com/digitalservicebund/ris-norms-infra)